MarekPas/Matrices/README.md

 - transpose matrix

 All numbers of matrices must be entered with spaces.
-It's one of the task from JetBrains Academy.
+It's one of the tasks from JetBrains Academy.

 ## Technologies
 * Python 3.7